gsarig/ootb-openstreetmap/readme.txt

 6. Using custom markers
 7. Place search
 8. Plugin settings page
+9. Adding a polygon
+10. Adding a polyline

 == Upgrade Notice ==
+= 2.1.0 =
+Version 2.1.0 introduces 2 new, powerful features: support for polygons, and polylines.

 = 2.0.0 =
 Version 2.0.0 is a major, almost full, refactoring, both for the build scripts and the codebase.
 The changes should be backwards compatible and your already existing blocks should keep working as expected.
 If you notice any issues, though, please report them to the plugin's [support forum](https://wordpress.org/support/plugin/ootb-openstreetmap/).

 = 1.0 =

 == Changelog ==

+= 2.1.0 =
+* [New] Adds support for polygon shapes
+* [New] Adds support for polyline shapes
+* [Fix] Improves the drag and drop of markers
+* Updates the `react-leaflet` script to `v.4.2.0`
+* Updates the plugin's assets and documentation

 = 2.0.2 =
 * Replaces `str_contains` with `strpos`, for better backwards compatibility with older versions of PHP / WordPress.